-- (3) Respite services may be provided either during normal awake hours or overnight.
-The provider of the behavioral health services will be awake when the youth is awake during the provision of behavioral health respite services.
+- (iv) In a medically fragile or treatment foster home; and - (b) Has behavioral health needs for the behavioral health respite service as determined by the OhioRISE plan. - (3) The behavioral health respite service may be provided either during normal awake hours or overnight.
+The provider of the behavioral health respite services will be awake when the youth is awake during the provision of behavioral health respite services.
 The child and family-centered care plan will document when a provider will need to be awake during overnight hours dependent on a youth's assessed needs. - (4) The behavioral health respite service may be provided on a planned or emergency basis.
-An emergency behavioral health respite service may be provided to address either a primary caregiver's unexpected need for behavioral health respite or to address an urgent need related to the youth's behavioral health diagnosis. - (5) Respite services delivery may occur in the following locations: - (a) The primary caregiver's home that is not owned, leased, or controlled by a provider of any health-related treatment or support services; - (b) A qualifying provider's place of residence when approved by the youth's legal guardian; - (c) A foster home licensed by ODJFS; - (d) In the home of kin; - (e) In a treatment foster home certified by ODJFS; or - (f) A community setting in which the general public has access. - (6) Coverage of behavioral health respite is subject to authorization by the OhioRISE plan in accordance with rule 5160-59-03.1 of the Administrative Code. - (a) Behavioral health respite services may be authorized in an amount, scope, and duration consistent with the youth's needs and behavioral health history. - (b) Coverage of the behavioral health respite services is based on a determination that the youth's primary caregiver has a demonstrated need for temporary relief from the care of the youth as a result of the youth's behavioral health needs.
+An emergency behavioral health respite service may be provided to address either a primary caregiver's unexpected need for behavioral health respite or to address an urgent need related to the youth's behavioral health diagnosis. - (5) The behavioral health respite service delivery may occur in the following locations: - (a) The primary caregiver's home that is not owned, leased, or controlled by a provider of any health-related treatment or support services; - (b) A qualifying provider's residential setting when approved by the youth's legal guardian; - (c) A foster home licensed by ODJFS; - (d) In the home of kin; - (e) In a treatment foster home certified by ODJFS; or - (f) A community setting in which the general public has access. - (6) Coverage of the behavioral health respite service is subject to authorization by the OhioRISE plan in accordance with rule 5160-59-03.1 of the Administrative Code.

-- (c) Behavioral health respite is identified on a youth's child and family-centered care plan developed by the care management entity or the OhioRISE plan. - (E) Limitations. - (1) Reimbursement is allowed for behavioral health respite delivered in a foster home or treatment foster home when: - (a) The behavioral health respite need is determined to meet the provisions set forth in this rule for behavioral health respite; - (b) The behavioral health respite does not duplicate reimbursement for otherwise available respite services in a foster home or treatment foster home; - (c) The medicaid reimbursement does not cover room and board costs; and. - (d) Title IV-E funding is not used for coverage of the OhioRISE behavioral health respite service. - (2) Reimbursement for behavioral health respite is not allowable when the youth is receiving otherwise available respite services as defined in rules 5160-26-03.2, 5160-44-17, and 5160-59-05.1 of the Administrative Code, or in Chapter 5123-9 of the Administrative Code. - (3) Reimbursement for the behavioral health respite services is not allowable when delivered by the youth's "legally responsible family member" as defined in rule 5160-45-01 of the Administrative Code. - (4) Transportation activities that do not include the provision of behavioral health respite are not reimbursable as behavioral health respite. - (5) When the OhioRISE plan denies, reduces, terminates or suspends behavioral health respite services, this constitutes an adverse benefit determination, and can be appealed in accordance with rule 5160-26-08.4 of the Administrative Code.
+- (a) Behavioral health respite services may be authorized in an amount, scope, and duration consistent with the youth's needs and behavioral health history. - (b) Coverage of the behavioral health respite services is based on a determination that the youth's primary caregiver has a demonstrated need for temporary relief from the care of the youth as a result of the youth's behavioral health needs. - (c) The behavioral health respite service is identified on a youth's child and family-centered care plan developed by the care management entity or the OhioRISE plan. - (E) Limitations. - (1) Reimbursement is allowed for behavioral health respite delivered in a foster home or treatment foster home when: - (a) The behavioral health respite need is determined to meet the provisions set forth in this rule for behavioral health respite; - (b) The behavioral health respite service does not duplicate reimbursement for otherwise available respite services in a foster home or treatment foster home; - (c) The medicaid reimbursement for this service does not cover room and board costs; and. - (d) Title IV-E funding is not used for coverage of the OhioRISE behavioral health respite service. - (2) Reimbursement for behavioral health respite is not allowable when the youth is receiving otherwise available respite services as defined in rules 5160-26-03.2, 5160-44-17, and 5160-59-05.1 of the Administrative Code, or in Chapter 5123-9 of the Administrative Code. - (3) Reimbursement for the behavioral health respite services is not allowable when delivered by the youth's "legally responsible family member" as defined in rule 5160-45-01 of the Administrative